OriOri-CCP7/oriori/README.md

-### oriori
+# ORIORI
+---
-oriori is a tracking tool for seasonal and regional goods in Japan
+oriori is a tracking tool for seasonal and regional goods in Japan.